Miss Ilocos Norte

 The Miss Ilocos Norte pageant is one of the major pageants of the Ilocos Region, being the provincial pageant of Ilocos Norte primarily held in the month of May.
-The current titleholder is Jamaica Nicole Mamuad of Dingras, who won the municipality's third crown and title.
+The current titleholder is Jirah Joy Francisco of Badoc, who won its first crown.

 History

 The pageant was founded in 2014 and was first won by Czarina Marie Adina, Miss Laoag.

 It is commonly held in the month of May during the La Virgen Milagrosa de Badoc Festival.